 In addition to the overall precipitation effect, extreme rainfall is strongly affected by increased temperatures.
 A column of air that is producing rainfall will produce about 4% more rainfall for every °F of warming.
 The extra precipitation intensity can also affect storm structure, and climate change can alter weather patterns and the frequency of dangerous storms.
 The direct temperature effect appears to be most important over the long haul in most midlatitude locations such as Texas.
-Changes in storm motion and frequency are expected to be comparatively subtle.
+Changes in storm motion and frequency are expected to be comparatively subtle.28 decrease of precipitation amounts.

-As noted earlier, computer model projections of overall rainfall amounts in Texas are somewhat inconsistent, but in general they show an overall leveling off or slight decrease of precipitation amounts.
 This suggests that trends of extreme precipitation in the future will be dominated by the increasing temperature effect and changes in storm structure.
 The strongest influence should be temperatures near the moisture source for Texas extreme precipitation, that is, the tropical oceans and the Gulf of Mexico.
 Tropical ocean temperatures are not expected to rise as quickly as temperatures over land in Texas, but would still be sufficient to produce an additional 2%-3% increase in extreme rainfall intensity from the temperature effect alone.
 So extreme rainfall intensity and frequency are projected to continue increasing, though probably not as rapidly as they have increased in the past.